gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Pull!" she yelled at Dockety.
 "Pull hard!"
-The bot hauled back on the tentacle.
+The bot hauled on the tentacle.
 Maddy braced the heel of her other boot against it and yanked her trapped foot free.